Skip to main contentSkip to navigationSkip to search

 Types of remuneration etc.

-The remuneration shall be on market terms and may consist of the following components: fixed cash salary, short-term variable cash remuneration, cash-based incentive programs, pension benefits and other benefits.
+The remuneration shall be on market terms and may consist of the following components: fixed cash salary, short-term variable cash remuneration based on fixed cash salary, cash-based incentive programs (existing and ongoing LTI-program that, according to the terms, now runs for one year at a time), pension benefits and other benefits.
+In addition, the remuneration guidelines allow for a performance-based long-term cash-based incentive program linked to the share price for executive managers and other key employees within Pandox (“LTIP 2024”).
+The performance criteria in LTIP 2024 are measured during the period from and including 1 January 2024 - 31 December 2025 and payment under LTIP 2024 shall be made in cash as soon as possible after 31 December 2025.
 Additionally, the general meeting may – irrespective of these guidelines – resolve on, among other things, share-, share price-related and performance-based remunerations.

-For the CEO, variable remuneration shall amount to not more than six months’ salary and not more than four months’ salary for other executive managers.
-In addition thereto, the CEO and other executive managers shall be offered the opportunity to participate in long-term cash-based incentive programs which, if such incentive programs are implemented by the board of directors and remuneration committee, shall be structured similarly to Pandox's existing cash-based incentive program.
-If such a program is implemented, it shall continue to be possible to receive several annual salaries within the scope of the program, provided that the return for the company’s shareholders has been very good during the same period.
+For the CEO, the short-term variable cash remuneration based on fixed cash salary shall amount to not more than six months’ salary and not more than four months’ salary for other executive managers.
+In addition thereto, the CEO and other executive managers shall be offered the opportunity to participate in cash-based incentive programs which, if such incentive programs are implemented by the board of directors and remuneration committee, shall be structured similarly to Pandox’s existing cash-based incentive program.
+The criteria under the program may vary.
+Cash-based incentive programs may be continuous and ongoing.
+If such cash-based incentive programs are implemented, it shall continue to be possible to receive several annual salaries within the scope of the program, provided that the return for the company’s shareholders has been very good during the same period.

 For the CEO and other executive managers, pension benefits shall be premium defined.
 The pension premiums for premium defined pensions, shall amount to not more than 35 per cent of the fixed annual cash salary.
 Variable cash remuneration shall not qualify for pension benefits.